 Of Cyprus’s six districts, the one centred on Larnaka is probably perceived as the least glamorous.
 Yet it offers one of the best combinations of attractions, beaches, hotels and restaurants.
 An ideal mix of working town and holiday resort, Larnaka itself has enough day-to-day reality to provide insights into Cypriot life yet enough sights and activities to keep boredom at bay, including an impressive cathedral, a medieval fort and the wonderful Hala Sultan Tekke mosque.
 It also boasts the island’s largest airport and a flourishing marina and therefore attracts a cosmopolitan bunch of expats, entrepreneurs and yachting folk as well as soldiers and diplomats working at the nearby British base at Dhekelia.

 To the west of Larnaka is an unspoilt rural hinterland of hill villages and small harbours where the pace of life is blissfully slow – driving west from Larnaka on local roads, you’ll notice the difference as soon as you pass the airport.
 This area includes two important Neolithic sites at Tenta and Choirokoitia, the world-famous lace-making village of Pano Lefkara, and the impressively sited monastery at Stavrovouni.
 It is also where, in 2011, a catastrophic explosion ripped apart the Evangelos Florakis naval base.
-The damage is being repaired with commendable speed, but the political fallout rumbles on.
+The physical damage was repaired with commendable speed, but the affect on political feeling and morale has proved longer-lasting.

 The earliest traces of civilization in the Larnaka region are the remains of two Neolithic villages at Tenta and Choirokoitia, which date from around 7000 BC.
 The history of the town itself stretches over 3000 years, having been founded in the late Bronze Age as Kittim (aka Cittium).
 Very early on, it was settled by the Myceneans, as part of their great outward expansion from mainland Greece.
 In the tenth century BC it became a ruin, probably as a result of earthquake followed by invasion but, from about 850 BC the town (now Kition) was developed as a copper-exporting port by the Phoenicians.
 The period of the wars between Greece and Persia was another difficult one for Larnaka – the city initially did very well by supporting the Persians, and in 450 BC successfully held out against the army of the famous general Kimon, who had arrived to try to add Cyprus to the Athenian empire.
 Kimon died during the siege of Larnaka – his marble bust stands on the promenade in the town – but the Greeks finally defeated Persia during the time of Alexander the Great, and conquered Cyprus in 323 BC.